-For people to be spontaneous, learning and alive, they need to be in emotional relationship with others around them
+For people to be spontaneous, alive, and always learning, they need to be in emotional relationship with others around them.

 Why is it important to produce these interactions?

-- So most importantly don’t be threatened by informal networks….learn to use them…..because you can do a lot to stimulate these networks and make them work for you
+Don’t be threatened by informal networks, learn to use them, because you can do a lot to stimulate these networks and make them work for you.

 So how are some ways you can do this?

-- Get people to find out from others one thing your contact centre is doing well, and one thing you could do better, and have everyone bring that back to the next team meeting then choose 1 or 2 to implement;
+- Get people to find out from others one thing your contact centre is doing well, and one thing you could do better.
+Then have everyone bring that back to the next team meeting then choose 1 or 2 of those items to implement

 - Encourage your staff to network and find out how they are doing

-- Discover how information flows through your organisation: who the trusted advisors are, who the problem solvers are and how well that works for everyone including you;
+- Discovering how information flows through your organisation: who the trusted advisors are, who the problem solvers are and how well that works for everyone including you;

-- Identify the key informal experts, the advisors, the leaders and who else these people might work with, learn to involve them;
+- Identifying the key informal experts, the advisors, the leaders and who else these people might work with, learn to involve them

-Your people producing extraordinary results for your company
+Your people will produce extraordinary results for your company when you: